Quansight/npyodbc/website/docs/getting-started/intro.md

 # Intro

-Introduction to `npyodbc`.
+Introduction to npyodbc.

-`npyodbc` was developed using [pyodbc](https://github.com/mkleehammer/pyodbc) and extended using [NumPy](https://numpy.org).
-We use `pyodbc` as a subproject within the `npyodbc` project, and leverage [meson](https://mesonbuild.com) as the build system.
+npyodbc was developed using [pyodbc](https://github.com/mkleehammer/pyodbc) and extended using [NumPy](https://numpy.org).
+We use pyodbc as a subproject within the npyodbc project, and leverage [meson](https://mesonbuild.com) as the build system.
-With the help of `meson` we can use the latest release of `pyodbc` and extend it to include returning result sets from an ODBC compliant SQL server as NumPy arrays.
+With the help of meson we can use the latest release of pyodbc and extend it to include returning result sets from an ODBC compliant SQL server as NumPy arrays.

-Documentation for `pyodbc` can be found on their [wiki](https://github.com/mkleehammer/pyodbc/wiki).
-We will only include components of that wiki that directly relate to how to use `npyodbc`.
-Advanced usage of `pyodbc` features will be linked directly to the `pyodbc` wiki.
+Documentation for pyodbc can be found on their [wiki](https://github.com/mkleehammer/pyodbc/wiki).
+We will only include components of that wiki that directly relate to how to use npyodbc.
+Advanced usage of pyodbc features will be linked directly to the pyodbc wiki.

 All example code will assume you have Microsoft SQL 2022 running locally in a Docker container.
 The [dev installation documentation](installation/dev-install.md) discusses how to do this, but we will outline it below for an installation **not** using the VSCode devcontainer.

-Install the `npyodbc` Docker container by navigating to the repo where the `Dockerfile` exists and executing the following command in your terminal.
+Install the npyodbc Docker container by navigating to the repo where the `Dockerfile` exists and executing the following command in your terminal.

 ```bash showLineNumbers